MaksymYakushev/Acccenture-Data-Analysis-Report/README.md

 **Data sets**

-To clarify why you made this selection:
+To clarify why we made this selection:
 - The brief carefully it states that the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.
 - As explained in the data model, popularity is quantified by the “Score” given to each reaction type.
 - We therefore need data showing the content ID, category, content type, reaction type, and reaction score.